juanjoneri/Bazaar/RISC V/instructions.md

 run using `spike pk hello`

 The RISC-V architectural simulator, spike, takes as its argument the path of the binary to run.
 This binary is pk, and is located at $RISCV/riscv-elf/bin/pk. spike finds this automatically.
 Then, riscv-pk receives as its argument the name of the program you want to run.

+### Running code

+using the command `riscv64-unknown-elf-gcc --help > riscv64_help.txt` I redirected the output of the help command to find out more about the functionality of risc V compiler.
+The file was named [riscv64_help.txt](./riscv64_help.txt) and can be found in the attachments.
+Specifically, I found an option for saving temporary files created in the different stages of c compilation `-save-temps`.

+- *preprocessing* generated a hello.i file
+- *compilation* generated hello.s file, containing the generated assembly instructions.
+- *assembly* generated hello.o
+- *linking* generated hello, an executable program